top of page

 the first nice day_edited_edited_edited.

-WASHINGTON DC 26 Feb 2025, Photo by TSG on Nikon D3100 -- After a brutal winter in D.C., American University students rejoice-- pulling out their light jackets, or shorts for the bravest of them, and headed out to enjoy the first rays of sun.
+WASHINGTON DC 26 February 2025 on Nikon D3100 -- After a brutal winter in D.C., American University students rejoice-- pulling out their light jackets, or shorts for the bravest of them, and headed out to enjoy the first rays of sun.
 Students play sports and talk with friends as others happily traverse the campus, grateful to be warm once again.
 How long will it last?
 Who knows.
 But these students are taking advantage of all the sun they can soak up before it dips below the horizon once again.

 Conflict: Complicit